 Why Segment Your List?

 Segmenting you list is proven to increase your email open rates, boost your click rates, and decrease your unsubscribe rates.
-That’s why smart marketers use segmentation to drastically improve the effectiveness of their email marketing campaigns.
+That’s why smart marketers use segmentation to drastically improve the effectiveness of their email campaigns.

 Once you’ve “tagged” your subscribers into different segments, you’ll be able to send really powerful autoresponders–which are series of emails that get sent out automatically based on certain conditions–that you can use to nurture your leads and make sales.
 (We’ll cover more on autoresponders in Chapter 5.)

-Segments make it so much easier to know what subject lines and messages to write that will entice the users to open and engage with your email marketing campaigns.
+Segments make it so much easier to know what subject lines and messages to write that will entice the users to open and engage with your email campaigns.

 The goal with segmentation should be to find out how did the user get on your email list in the first place?